flashhhhh/AWS-Workshop-1/content/4-DataStorage/_index.md

 ---

 We can manually create a snapshot of our RDS instance, then move it to S3 bucket.
-But when we need to do it daily, we must automate it by a Lambda function and schedule using CloudWatch.
+But when we need to do it daily, we must automate it by a Lambda function and schedule using EventBridge Scheduler.

 ![Backup](../images/arc-002.png)